OS map ref: SK 761055 (Sheet 141)

 Habitats include scrub, tall herbs, rough grassland with ant hills, marsh and vertical rock outcrops.

 Management of the cutting has three aims: to make fresh exposures of rock available for study, to make access and use of the cutting easier and safer, and to improve the habitats for wildlife.
 Several lengths of the west facing side of the cutting are kept open for study.
 The east facing side of the cutting is left unexposed as a long-term conservation measure.
 Scrub clearance, fencing and the creation of steps and safer paths are the other main tasks on the reserve.

 Tilton Cutting is the 'type locality' for a number of fossil species (brachipods, gastropods and ammonites), and for rocks which demonstrate the so-called Tilton faunal sub-province.

 The exposed rocks are marine sandstones, ironstones and clays of Liassic (lower Jurassic) age and are about 200 million years old.
 Fossils are plentiful, and may be studied in outcrop or collected from fallen blocks or spoil.
 The site is ideal for the teaching of geology at all levels, and is much used by schools and student groups.
 Hammering of the faces is not allowed.

 The wildlife interest of the reserve includes a wide range of the more common small birds including great, coal and blue tits, willow warbler, robin and other members of the thrush family.
 The floor of the cutting supports a fairly rich flora including cowslip, square-stemmed St John's-wort and a variety of grasses, sedges and rushes.

 Why not join one of our teams of volunteers.
-We have regular work parties covering reserves in this area including Tilton Railway Cutting.
-For more information contact us.
+We have regular work parties covering reserves in this area, including Tilton Railway Cutting.